Aircloak/aircloak/cloak/docs/anonymization.md

 intervals feel more natural (like a quarter or a full month).

-The interval is converted into units since epoch (or midnight for time intervals) depending on its size - an interval of a couple minutes will use minutes here, while one that is about the length of a month will use months.
+The interval is converted into units since epoch (or midnight for time intervals) depending on its size - an interval of a couple minutes will use minutes, while one that is about the length of a month will use months.
 That converted interval is then aligned as described in [Fixed alignment](#fixed_alignment) with the caveat that depending on the chosen grain (days, minutes, etc.) a different